Ranxin2023/Market_Anomaly_Detection_Ranxin/README.md

 # Market Anomaly Detection
 ## Introduction
 This project implements a **Financial Anomaly Detection System** using **unsupervised machine learning** techniques.
-It is specifically designed to identify irregularities or deviations in financial datasets, which may indicate opportunities for risk mitigation, fraud detection, or system optimization.
-Anomalies in financial data often refer to instances where the behavior of a financial metric or a set of metrics deviates significantly from historical patterns or expectations.
-These anomalies can be caused by various factors, such as market fluctuations, irregular transactions, or even systemic errors in financial reporting.
+The system is designed to identify irregularities or deviations in financial datasets, which may indicate opportunities for risk mitigation, fraud detection, or optimization.
+These anomalies, often caused by market fluctuations, irregular transactions, or systemic errors, are crucial for making data-driven decisions in the financial sector.

-The core of this project uses the **Isolation Forest algorithm**, a powerful unsupervised machine learning method tailored for anomaly detection.
-Isolation Forest is effective in financial contexts because it excels at isolating anomalies by randomly partitioning data points.
-Unlike supervised learning methods, which require labeled datasets, the unsupervised approach allows this system to operate effectively without the need for pre-labeled data.
-This flexibility makes it particularly suitable for dynamic and ever-evolving financial environments.
+The core of this project revolves around the Isolation Forest algorithm, Principal Component Analysis (PCA), and Support Vector Machines (SVM).
+These models are tailored for anomaly detection and dimensionality reduction, making them ideal for identifying and understanding unusual patterns in financial data.

-This project provides an interactive web-based solution built with Next.js, which allows users to upload financial datasets, select specific metrics for analysis, and visualize the results of the anomaly detection.
-The backend, developed using Node.js, communicates with a Python-based anomaly detection engine through the spawn function to process data and return actionable insights.
+The project features a fully interactive web-based solution built with Next.js and powered by a backend written in Node.js.
+It integrates seamlessly with a Python-based machine learning engine for high-performance data analysis, allowing users to input datasets, select models, and visualize results dynamically.

 ## Features
 1. **Anomaly Detection**: